 Pick a Relevant Topic

-Your goal is to write about something that others enjoy reading so much that they themselves will return for more.
+Your goal is to write about something that others enjoy reading so much that they will return for more.
 Hopefully, they also tell others to come along.
 This begins with your topic selection.
 Some bloggers begin with the title and build from there.
-Others write about a general topic and craft an appropriate title afterwards.
+Others write about a general topic and craft an appropriate title afterward.

 A way to determine what topics might be a good fit for a particular website is to subscribe to the blog mailing list.
 At the very least, read several articles and examine the list of published articles.
 Inquire about submission guidelines.

 Some websites have multiple blogs to better target different audiences.
 Of the five blogs on ClinicalPosters, A Bit More Healthy is most appropriate for guest posts:

-- A Bit More Healthy: Health blog for medical professionals and patients.
+- ClincalReads Health: Blog for medical professionals and patients.

 - News: Product announcements, sales, fulfillment, and website updates.